chiragramani/Tron/README.md

  <img src="https://github.com/chiragramani/Tron/blob/main/tron.png?raw=true">
 </p>

-Tron is command-line Swift tool that helps with providing an approximate download and install size contribution of a set of swift package(s) and cocoapod(s).
+Tron is a simple command-line Swift tool that provides an approximate download and installation size contribution of a set of Swift package(s) and Cocoapod(s).

 ## Why measuring contribution of a dependency is important?